 We are all becoming increasingly aware of how the internet can allow us to remotely control our heating systems or how cars can be guided to their destinations without the need for drivers etc., but these are just the tip of the IoT iceberg!
 We are grateful to Liverymen Janet Bell and Steve Hilleard of OPI for permission to link through to Michelle Sturman’s fascinating article.

 At what age did you realise you wanted a career in food and where did you train?

 It was no longer than 12 years ago, when I decided to cook for a living.
 Since I was a teenager I was trying my luck in the kitchen.
 It was a hobby to begin with, more than a passion.
 I always enjoyed cooking, first for my parents, then for friends and it stayed like that.
 I was working in many restaurants working my way up and I was really lucky because I was working with really good chefs and they were always happy to train me.
-Now it’s totally different.
-Cooking for sometimes hundreds of people, managing big teams of chefs, very often not being able to cook, just instructing other chefs.
-It is a totally different ball game.
-It’s very exciting now, but it was a long way for me to get here.

 In the office supplies industry and especially in the world of b2b, mobile has always been seen as a channel that is under invested, and it is still true today that the Office Supplies industry under indexes in mobile traffic in comparison to other e-retail industries.